StevenLomon/StevenLomon/README.md

 * ✉️  You can connect with me at [LinkedIn](www.linkedin.com/in/stevenlomon) or contact me at [steven.lennartsson@gmail.com](mailto:steven.lennartsson@gmail.com)
 * 🚀  My latest project that I deployed is a web app that lets you detect rubber ducks in images! 🦆 Try it out [here](http://istherearubberduckinthisimage.se)
 * 🧠  Currently learning about Spark and BigQuery, both the theory and inner workings of it and practically through [this project](https://github.com/StevenLomon/stock-market-big-data-project-spark-bigquery).
 Also doing my best to start automating as much as the project lifecycle as much with GitHub Actions and Terraform
-* 🎯  The current plan now is to slowly transition as I’m working as a Data Engineer to a Cloud Engineer with the long-term vision of becoming an AWS Solutions Architect! ☁️

 ### Skills and Stack